neftjs/neft/response.coffee.md

 *Signal* Response::sent()
 -------------------------

-This signal is called when the response has been marked as going to be sent.
+This signal is called when a response has been sent.

-After this signal, the response can't be modified.

 ```
 res.onSent(function(){